 Fine needle aspiration: Often a sample of the lump is taken while the doctor is viewing the lump by ultrasound.
 This small amount of tissue can give an indication of whether or not the lump is cancer and has a high degree of sensitivity especially including special staining methods for diagnosis.

-Calcitonin: Calcitonin is produced by the C-cells in the thyroid gland.
+Calcitonin: this is a hormone produced by the C-cells in the thyroid gland.
 In cases of medullary thyroid cancer it will often be raised.
 Calcitonin levels, as well as a calcitonin stimulation test may be ordered to confirm MTC.

 Thyroid function tests: These are one of the first tests ordered when a doctor suspects a problem with your thyroid.
 It includes TSH, FT4 and FT3 and provides information about how your thyroid in functioning.

 Genetic testing: Due to the high percentage of inherited MTC, doctors may advise that a genetic test be performed.
-The presence of the RET oncogene at exons 10,11,13-16 indicates an inheritable form of the cancer and will guide investigation of family members.
+The presence of the RET oncogene indicates an inheritable form of the cancer and will guide investigation of family members.

 Once medullary thyroid cancer has been confirmed, treatment will often be the surgical removal of the entire thyroid gland.
 This may then be followed by other modes of treatment to remove any remaining cells.
 Ultimately the form of treatment for each patient will depend upon the extent of the cancer and will involve a discussion between the patient and their doctor.

 Elsewhere on the web